 Many people purchase a conventional tank water heater and simply forget about it until it stops working and it’s time to replace it.
-However, with a few simple water heater maintenance steps you can increase the lifespan of the unit while also making it work more efficiently.
+However, with a few simple water heater maintenance steps, you can increase the lifespan of the unit while also making it work more efficiently.
+If you are having problems getting your hot water to last longer while taking a shower, follow these tips.
 Here are three maintenance steps to take:

 Almost all water heater manufacturers will recommend flushing the water heater tank annually.
 But draining alone does not flush the water heater!

 Check the manufacturer’s instructions for the correct procedure for draining your model of water heater.
 For example, this is from a Bradford White model water heater’s instructions:

 - On a gas water heater, turn the gas valve to the off position.
 On an electric water heater, turn the electric off to the heater.